 Full Spool

-A full spool replaces the carrier, spider, and sides gears.
+A full spool replaces the carrier, spider, and side gears.
 The unit consists of a snout and a ring flange.
 The axles are installed in the snout, which is splined to accept the axle shafts.
 The spool’s ring flange bolts onto the ring gear.
 So, the ring and pinion do their job, redirecting torque 90 degrees from the driveshaft to the wheels but the housing has lost its ability to differentiate wheel speeds between the wheels.
 Yukon and USA Standard Gear spools are made from high-quality 8620 steel and heat-treated for additional strength so your differential is ready for extreme action in the name of ultimate traction.

 Mini Spool